 IF THE MOUNTAIN IS CLOSED IN

-Do not force the higher area immediately just because it is part of the plan.
-In many cases, it makes more sense to switch to Madalena, Lajes, or another more practical coastal area and leave the mountain for a better window.
+Do not force the higher ground straight away just because it is part of the plan.
+Very often, it makes more sense to switch to Madalena, Lajes, or another more practical coastal area and leave the mountain for a better window.

 IF THE DAY IS MIXED

-On mixed days, the best approach is usually to build a flexible plan with 2 or 3 simple alternatives by zone, rather than insisting on an itinerary that is too rigid.
+On mixed days, the best approach is usually to build a flexible plan with 2 or 3 simple alternatives by area instead of insisting on a rigid itinerary.

 IF YOU HAVE A CAR

-Having a car makes this logic much more useful, because it lets you switch sides of the island or give up on altitude without losing the whole day on bad decisions.
+Having a car makes this logic much more useful, because it allows you to switch sides of the island or give up on altitude without losing the whole day to the wrong decisions.

 THE RIGHT LOGIC

-The goal is not to predict a perfect day minute by minute, but to reduce wrong decisions and increase the chances of making the most of Pico, based on the island’s real conditions.
+The goal is not to guess a perfect day minute by minute, but to reduce bad decisions and increase the chances of making better use of Pico based on the island’s real conditions.

 On Pico, having a car can also make a big difference

-Knowing where the better weather is only becomes truly useful if you are free to change zones.
-That is why, in many cases, having a car remains one of the keys to making the most of the island.
+Knowing where the weather may be better is only truly useful if you have the freedom to change areas.
+That is why, in many cases, having a car remains one of the keys to making better use of the island.

 Combine it with other useful guides